About Cataract Surgery

-At Chester County Eye Care, our fellowship-trained cataract surgeons—Dr. John DeStafeno, Dr. Cristan Arena, and Dr. Gregory Oldham—have successfully performed over 20,000 cataract surgeries, helping numerous women and men treat this common condition and significantly improve their vision.
+At Chester County Eye Care, our fellowship-trained cataract surgeons—Dr. John DeStafeno, Dr. Cristan Arena, Dr. Gregory Oldham, Dr. Brian Shafer—have successfully performed over 20,000 cataract surgeries, helping numerous women and men treat this common condition and significantly improve their vision.
 If you are suffering from cataracts, our doctors can perform a thorough eye exam to determine if surgery is appropriate for you.
 In the event this procedure would be beneficial, they can then formulate and execute a customized treatment plan to help restore your eyesight with exceptional results.

 The information below provides some general details regarding candidacy for surgery and the typical cataract surgery experience.
 If you would like more information or wish to schedule a consultation, please contact Chester County Eye Care today.

 Cataract Surgery Candidates

 Cataracts form when proteins in the eye clump together and cloud the natural lens, making it difficult—or eventually impossible—for focused light to pass through to the retina.
 Though aging is the most common cause of this condition, cataracts can also result from smoking, high blood pressure, genetics, particular diseases, the use of certain drugs and/or medications, and various other factors.
 In general, people experiencing one or more of following symptoms are good candidates for cataract surgery:

 - Once vibrant colors now appear dim or faded